abdulwaheed76/practices/README.md

 To explain, a soldier might say: if we had to go to a city from another city in a predetermined time, we will find a way; any way; and get the job done.
 There are only few corner cases in which you can't do it.
 E.g you get stuck by lightening and die on the way.

+#### How can I improve estimate and execution
+Ask few questions to your self
+1. Are you spending time on things those are not important compared to critical path?
+Think again.
+Analyse the day.
+1. When you started working, did you proportioned total available time of the day into tasks or you kept stuck on 2nd task out of 10 tasks and the day passed?
+1. Think again, what other developers (who finish work on time) do, that you do not.
+Theres always something else than simple hardwork.
+Maybe smartwork? planned work? more intelligent work? more skillful work?
+Combination of all that defeats timeline issues.
+1. Do this every day.
+It is 100% that all need improvement.
+Find out things that you can improve.
+Doing this daily and consistently is the key.

+To be continued

 ## Project management tool
 #### Task / issue types
 1. Epic - For requirements and vision.
 This is the super main end of top most hierirachy.
 Its children may and usually are divided into multiple sprints